pponce/homebridge-script2/README.md

 **Version 1.0.0 removes legacy Script2 accessory mode and old platform configuration formats.
 Review and save a copy of your current Homebridge config.json before installing, then follow the [migration guide](https://github.com/pponce/homebridge-script2/blob/master/MIGRATION.md).
 Legacy configurations will no longer run.**

-**Stable release: 1.0.1.** Install the `latest` channel.
+**Stable release: 1.0.2.** Install the `latest` channel.
 Homebridge verification is pending; this release does not claim certification.

-**Updating from 1.0.0?** Version 1.0.1 fixes configuration-schema metadata and requires no configuration changes.
+**Updating from 1.0.0 or 1.0.1?** Version 1.0.2 includes the schema fix and development dependency maintenance.
+No configuration changes are required.

 [Quick start](#quick-start) · [Migration](#migration) · [Minimal configuration](#minimal-configuration) · [Settings reference](#settings-reference) · [Full example](#full-configuration-example) · [Advanced behavior](#advanced-behavior) · [FAQ](#troubleshooting-faq) · [Changelog](CHANGELOG.md)